-The DEV Carbon Standard is the first voluntary market standard where all stakeholders for offset creation, including the offset Certifiers, are audited against engineering standards.
-By using the DEV Carbon Standard to increase the transparency of the system, trust in voluntary offset markets can be rebuilt.
+The DEV Carbon Standard is the first carbon standard where all carbon solutions are audited against strict engineering and data science standards.
+By using the DEV Carbon Standard to increase the transparency of the data systems, trust in carbon markets can be rebuilt.